Kin The Know

 Why do prenatal vitamins make you feel sick?

-A lot of prenatal vitamins contain iron (important for the baby's health) which can cause stomach irritation and make you feel unwell.
-Some women might be more prone to feeling sick if they have a history of certain health conditions such as acid reflux, migraines or thyroid disorders (1).
+A lot of prenatal vitamins contain iron (important for the baby's health) which can cause stomach irritation and make you feel unwell [8].
+Some women might be more prone to feeling sick if they have a history of certain health conditions such as acid reflux or migraines.

 Other studies have shown that tablet size might also have an effect on nausea symptoms [9] — the bigger the tablet, the worse you may feel.

-While nausea is the main side effect people report when they start taking a prenatal vitamin, some women may also experience constipation and other gastrointestinal problems.
+While nausea is the main side effect people report when they start taking prenatal vitamins, some women may also experience constipation and other gastrointestinal problems [10].

 It's easy to be put off by the idea of side effects and supplements making you feel worse, but it's important not to cease taking your prenatal vitamin.
 Instead, you can learn how to manage or get rid of these side effects, while still making sure you and your baby are healthy.